 Caldwell Community College and Technical Institute is one of Hudson’s most recognizable landmarks from US 321.
 Hudson is home to many of the county’s industrial leaders, such as Kincaid Furniture, Shurtape Technologies, and Sealed Air Corporation.
 Hudson’s downtown features a mix of mom-and-pop businesses and is a short drive to the Hudson Uptown Building, known locally as the HUB.
 This former renovated school building has become a favorite for community gatherings and Hudson’s acclaimed annual dinner theatres.

 A volunteer citizens group, the Hudson Community Development Association, sponsors several events throughout the year, such as the Butterfly Festival, annual March of the Cross, Easter Egg Hunt, Fourth of July Kiddie Car Parade, Memorial Day Service, Man and Women of the Year banquet, Thanksgiving Eve service, annual Tree Lighting Service, Christmas Parade, and Pickin’ in the Park music series.

 Hudson is also well-known for its recreation programs.
 Hudson operates the McCreary Recreation and Fitness Center, which provides a variety of fitness and youth activities.

 - Volunteer Fire & Rescue (828) 728-3584

 - Hudson Uptown Building (HUB) (828) 726-8871

 - Parks and Recreation (828) 726-6304

 Founding date: 1905

-Services provided: Garbage and recycling, police department, fire department & recreation department
+Services provided: Garbage, police department, volunteer fire department & recreation department